mau-ferrusca/nicasource-challenge-static/README.md

 # nicasource-challenge-static

-Static HTML and CSS/Less files for Part II Challenge.
+Static HTML and CSS/Less files for Part II Challenge using CSS3, HTML5 and Boostrap 4.6.

-Clone or download repository and open index.html.
+Clone or download repository and open index.html to inspect content.